clkessler220/project-1-team-5/README.md

-# Higher Education Instituations Compared to Salaries
+# Higher Education Compared to Salaries
 ## Project 1 - Team 5

 ### The purpose of this project was to determine if attending a specific univeristy/college (i.e. private, public, ivy-league, etc.) would increase potential income earnings.